airportyh/chameleon-lang/README.md

 * experiment with optimization
 * type checker that gives good error messages

+* grammar: change all recursion to left recursion (done)
+* automatic ret instruct generated for LL if needed (when all paths already return for example), also return my error message instead of going through to LL (done)
+* if a function doesn't not always return, report compiler error (done)
 * if statement do not have exit block if both clauses return (done)
 * write test for ex35.chm (done)
 * comments (done)